Pragmatic Manager Newsletter

 The Pragmatic Manager: An Email Newsletter

-If you’d like some common sense, down-to-earth ideas about how to manage your projects, manage your people, or manage your individual work, you’ve come to the right place.
+If you'd like some common sense, down-to-earth ideas about how to manage your projects, manage your people, or manage your individual work, you've come to the right place.
 The newsletter is free.
 The mailing list is private.
 I will never sell your name or email address.
-Use the form to the right to subscribe.
+Use the form to the right or below to subscribe.

 And, if you decide you would like to connect with me on LinkedIn as well as subscribe, I would be happy to do so, too.
 That way if you change jobs, I can find you if your email bounces.
 Thanks!